6 Early Signs of Dementia

 Get a Memory Screening

 The Alzheimer’s Foundation of America provides free, confidential memory screenings throughout the U.S. on an ongoing basis.
 This kind of screening can help determine if someone might benefit from a comprehensive medical evaluation.

 While it can be particularly hard on a family member providing care, especially if a senior is battling with dementia and anger.
-Professional resources are available to help seniors with dementia live safely and comfortably.
-Visiting Angels provides specialized in-home dementia care services for seniors with early-stage, mid-stage, or late-stage dementia.
-Our caregivers help people with dementia maintain quality of life inside their own home.
+Professional resources are available to help seniors live safely and comfortably.
+Visiting Angels provides specialized in-home dementia care services for seniors in early-, mid-, or late-stages.
+Our caregivers help seniors maintain quality of life inside their own home.
 We also provide family members with much-needed respite care.